John Kilby Green & the History of the Toy Theatre

 trading.

-Keen had brought
+Keen had brought about the end of the last

-about the end of the last print selling organisation, through his creation of
+print selling organisation, through his creation of highly expensive

-highly expensive productions and an entertaining lifestyle.
-But in so doing he
+productions and an entertaining lifestyle.
+But in so doing he did create one of

-did create one of the most enduring toy theatre kits with “the Regency” and a
+the most enduring toy theatre kits with “the Regency” and a series of excellent

-the heightened standards and the quality that Keen’s forward-thinking
+and the quality that Keen’s forward-thinking modernisation introduced.
+If Keen

-modernisation introduced.
-If Keen is to be blamed for anything, it must be the
+is to be blamed for anything, it must be the way he stored the plates.
+As it

-way he stored the plates.
-As it was he who was responsible for the improper
+was he who was responsible for the improper packaging that resulted in the

-packaging that resulted in the irreversible damage to most of the zinc plates.
+irreversible damage to most of the zinc plates.
+Ultimately Keen brought

-Ultimately Keen brought quality, modernisation and flamboyance to his
+quality, modernisation and flamboyance to his productions that created a

-productions that created a passion in the toy theatre world that lasts with
+passion in the toy theatre world that lasts with many to this day?
+I wonder how

-many to this day?
-I wonder how many readers of these pages have examples of his
+many readers of these pages have examples of his work?

 (All images on this page have been published with the kind permission of “Pollock’s Toy Theatres Ltd”)